NJ Name Change Procedure

 After the hearing, the court will grant your name change application, so long as all other statutory requirements have been satisfied and no objection has been made to your name change.

 If you have questions regarding the New Jersey name change procedure, contact an experienced New Jersey name change lawyer today.
 The Law Office of Katherine North O’Brien handles name changes throughout the State of New Jersey.
-Call us for a free consultation at 856-832-2482.
+Schedule a free consult now.